Palaeochiropterygidae: Paleobiology

 Two species of Palaeochiropterygidae, Palaeochiropteryx tupaiodon and P. spiegeli, are known from complete skeletons from the famous Messel Pit fossil deposits in Germany.
 Palaeochiropteryx tupaiodon is the most common mammal found at Messel.
+An additional species of Palaeochiropteryx, P. sambuceus, has been described from the middle Eocene of North America.
 All other species belonging to Palaeochiropterygidae are known only from isolated teeth and jaw fragments from Europe, India, Turkey, and possibly North America.

 At Messel, the two species of Palaeochiropteryx are hypothesized to have occupied similar niches to living hipposiderids and rhinolophids that forage close to the ground and among vegetation.
 Wings with low aspect ratio and wing loading and preserved stomach contents of small moths and caddisflies support the idea that these palaeochiropterygids were slow but maneuverable fliers.
 The widespread distribution of Palaeochiropterygidae among the northern continents in the early and middle Eocene conflicts with the known morphology of P. tupaiodon and P. spiegeli, however, suggesting that other species of palaeochiropterygids had body plans much more suitable to long distance dispersal.

 Evolutionary relationships

 Palaeochiropterygidae are generally considered to be the most advanced of the early bat families.
-Phylogenetic analyses have consistently shown Palaeochiropterygidae to be the closest relatives of the living, or crown, groups of bats.
+Several phylogenetic analyses have shown Palaeochiropterygidae to be the closest relatives of the living, or crown, groups of bats.
 Most phylogenetic analyses only include species of fossil bats known from complete skeletons, so relationships of species within Palaeochiropterygidae are currently unknown.

 Both Matthesia and Cecilionycteris may be junior synonyms of Palaeochiropteryx.
 Stehlinia has been previously considered to be a member of the superfamily Vespertilionoidea, possibly aligned with Natalidae or Kerivoulidae, but is now more commonly recognized as a palaeochiropterygid.
 Stehlinia, along with Lapichiropteryx and Anatolianycteris, possesses a very simple lower fourth premolar compared to other palaeochiropterygids and a close relationship between those three species has been proposed.

+A recent analysis failed to recover a close relationship between most proposed members of Palaeochiropterygidae.
+The analysis by Jones et al. recovered Lapichiropteryx sister to Hassianycteridae, P. sambuceus among Archaeonycteridae, and Microchiropteryx and Stehlinia as early diverging members of Vespertilionoidea; Cecilionycteris, Matthesia, and Anatolianycteris were not included in the study.
+A recent study by Hand et al. included only Microchiropteryx and P. tupaiodon, but similarly did not find them to form a clade to the exclusion of non-palaeochiropterygid species.
+In both recent studies, Palaeochiropterygidae was sister to Hassianycteridae.